TamaraJoniec/tech-and-beyond/public/content/blog/javascript-array-methods.md

 ## Conclusion

 JavaScript arrays are like your toolbox for handling all sorts of data.
-Whether you’re adding, removing, or transforming elements, these methods have got your back.
-By mastering these array techniques, you’ll write more efficient, readable, and maintainable JavaScript code.
+Whether you're adding, removing, or transforming elements, these methods have got your back.
+By mastering these array techniques, you'll write more efficient, readable, and maintainable JavaScript code.
 So go ahead, put those arrays to work and make your code shine!